ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S22/slides.md

 ### NaturApples data

-- Each of the two products (applesauce and pie filling) uses a combination of the two types of apples (McCouns and Grannys).
+- Each of the two products (applesauce and pie filling) uses a combination of the two types of apples (McIntosh and Granny Smith).
 - The production process consists of inspection, washing, peeling, and coring.
 - The apples are either mashed for applesauce or diced for pie filling and then are combined with other ingredients such as spices and chemical stabilizers and cooked in vats.
 - Both products are immediately canned on a single canning line in five-pound tins and packed in cases of 12 cans per case.